HypeCheck

 Research-backed dose: 200–1000 mg daily based on study doses

-Adaptogenic herb with clinical evidence for reducing stress, fatigue, and anxiety.
-Product quality varies widely.
+Adaptogenic herb with clinical evidence for reducing stress, anxiety, and fatigue.
+Also studied for mood and sleep.

 moderate